Pixar Image Computer: Availability

 In 1987, Pixar redesigned the machine to create the P-II second generation machine, which sold for $30,000.
 In an attempt to gain a foothold in the medical market, Pixar donated ten machines to leading hospitals and sent marketing people to doctors' conventions.
-However, this had little effect on sales, despite the machine's ability to render CAT scan data in 3D to show perfect images of the human body.
+However, this had little effect on sales, despite the machine's ability to render CAT scan data in 3D.
 Pixar did get a contract with the manufacturer of CAT Scanners, which sold 30 machines.
-By 1988 Pixar had only sold 120 Pixar Image Computers.
+By 1988, Pixar had only sold 120 Pixar Image Computers.

-In 1988, Pixar began the development of the PII-9, a nine slot version of the low cost P-II.
-This machine was coupled with a very early RAID model, a high performance bus, a hardware image decompression card, 4 processors (called Chaps or channel processors), very large memory cards (VME sized card full of memory), high resolutions video cards with 10-bit DACs which were programmable for a variety of frame rates and resolutions, and finally an overlay board which ran NeWS, as well as the 9 slot chassis.
+In 1988, Pixar began the development of the PII-9, a nine-slot version of the low-cost P-II.
+This machine was coupled with a very early RAID model, a high performance bus, a hardware image decompression card, 4 processors (called Chaps or channel processors), very large memory cards (VME sized card full of memory), high resolutions video cards with 10-bit DACs which were programmable for a variety of frame rates and resolutions, and finally an overlay board which ran NeWS, as well as the 9-slot chassis.
 A full-up system was quite expensive, as the 3 GiB RAID was $300,000 alone.
-At this time in history most file systems could only address 2 GiB of disk.
+At this time in history, most file systems could only address 2 GiB of disk space.
 This system was aimed at high-end government imaging applications, which were done by dedicated systems produced by the aerospace industry and which cost a million dollars a seat.
 The PII-9 and the associated software became the prototype of the next generation of commercial "low cost" workstations.

 Demise and legacy

-In 1990, the Pixar Image Computer was defining the state-of-the-art in commercial image processing.
-Despite this, the government decided that the per-seat cost was still too high for mass deployment and to wait for the next generation systems to achieve cost reductions.
-This decision was the catalyst for Pixar to lay off its hardware engineers and sell the imaging business.
-There were no high volume buyers in any industry.
+In 1990, the Pixar Image Computer was defining the "state of the art" in commercial image processing.
+Because the computers were too expensive to sell in large quantities, the decision to sell the hardware to Vicom Systems was the catalyst for Pixar to lay off its hardware engineers and sell the imaging business.
 Fewer than 300 Pixar Image Computers were ever sold.

 The Pixar computer business was sold to Vicom Systems in 1990 for $2,000,000.
 Vicom Systems filed for Chapter 11 within a year afterwards.

-Many of the lessons learned from the Pixar Image Computer made it into the Low Cost Workstation (LCWS) and Commercial Analyst Workstation (CAWS) program guidelines in the early and mid 1990s.
+Many of the lessons learned from the Pixar Image Computer made it into the Low Cost Workstation (LCWS) and Commercial Analyst Workstation (CAWS) program guidelines in the early and mid-1990s.
 The government mass deployment that drove the PII-9 development occurred in the late 1990s, in a program called Integrated Exploitation Capability (IEC).